davidemarelli/ENRICH/README.md

 This research was supported by grants from NVIDIA and utilized NVIDIA Quadro RTX 6000.
 This work was also partly supported by the project “AI@TN” funded by the Autonomous Province of Trento (Italy).
-Authors are thankful to Michele Welponer (3DOM-FBK) for contributing in the preparation of an initial 3D scene afterward further elaborated and included in the ENRICH datasets.
+Authors are thankful to Michele Welponer (3DOM-FBK) for contributing in the preparation of an initial 3D scene the further elaborated and included in ENRICH.

 We would like to thank the authors of the 3D models used in the virtual scene of our datasets.
 The 3D meshes have been simplified and cut for use in our datasets.
 All 3D models were downloaded in 2020.
 Source URLs, authors, licenses, and techniques used to create the models are listed here below.